felipe-b-oliveira/felipe-b-oliveira/README.md

   </a>-->

   <p align="left">
-    I'm Felipe, i'm a web engineer.
+    I'm Felipe, i'm a full stack developer.
 I'm currently based on Rio de Janeiro, and working on some personal projects.
-I'm a curious design and technology lover, i have three years of experience working with web technologies like NodeJS, React and a little of .NET
+I'm a curious, design and technology lover, i have three years of experience working with web development having worked on projects with Javascript, Typescript and C# with React, NodeJS and .NET environments.
   </p>
 </p>